-View and analyze results from anywhere
+View and Analyze Results from Anywhere

 Wireless thermal imaging sensors send the captured images to the cloud, using point-to-point Bluetooth or Wi-Fi connectivity.
 Technicians don’t have to run cables to connect with the local area network.
 A smartphone app then transfers data by cellular signal or Wi-Fi connection to secure cloud storage.
 Condition monitoring software manages the entire process.
-Software then provides reporting and graphing capabilities, and the ability save images and measurements to work orders.
+The software then provides reporting and graphing capabilities, and the ability to save images and measurements to work orders.
 Maintenance teams using CM software are establishing a reliable, traceable asset history.

 Fluke thermal monitoring sensors, along with other Fluke products, seamlessly integrate with eMaint CMMS software.
 Whether measurements come from a sensor or a technician with a handheld meter or infrared camera, the software automatically saves the data and uploads it to the cloud.
 From there, end users can correlate other measurements taken by different devices (handheld or semi-fixed) to identify equipment issues.
 For example, excess heat may indicate a current spike in a motor or pump.
 Taking current measurements simultaneously with thermal images can provide a more comprehensive picture of overall equipment health.
 End users can then associate the measurements to equipment, build hierarchies and track historical trends in the software.